ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

                 // It has title and subtitle, like normal 'first' pages.
                 // But no footer.
                 "footer"    : null,
+                // Background pages: 1 and 2 from bgdemo.
+               "background" : "examples/bgdemo.pdf:1",
             },
         },

-The effect of the default settings can be seen in the following picture.
+The effect of the above settings can be seen in the following picture.

 ![]({{< asset "images/pageformats.png" >}})

-Pages 2 and 4 are normal (`default`) pages.
+Page 1 is the very first output page (type `first`).
+It is like a `title` page but, according to typesetting conventions, doesn't have the page number in the footer.

+Page 4 is the first page of a song, but not the very first (type `title`).
+It has the song title and subtitle in the heading, and only the page number in the footer.

+The other pages are normal pages (type `default`).
 They have no heading and have the page number and song title in the footer.

-Page 3 is the first page of a song (`title`).
-It has the song title and subtitle in the heading, and only the page number in the footer.

-Page 1 is the very first output page (`first`).
-It is like a `title` page but, according to typesetting conventions, doesn't have the page number in the footer.
+Pages inserted for alignment are completely blank.

 Note that by default ChordPro produces different odd and even pages.
 Therefore the page number on (odd) page 3 is at the left side, while it is at